PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 As NTS provides the same functionality when processing geographical data as does SQL Server, it can be used to calculate intersections of driveboxes and geofences.
 Furthermore it offers ways to convert GeoJSON data into NTS objects, as well as those objects into SQL Bytes to be persisted in the database.
 Geographical objects follow the OGC specification and have the same labels as described in the Spatial Extension chapter.

 To work with NTS a simple installation from the NuGet package manager has to be made.
 After the installation NTS functionality is accessible from the entire project.
-To convert a geographical object from SQL Server to one readable by NTS, a new instance of the *SqlServerBytesReader* class needs to be created.
-To specify the data to be of the geography datatype the parameter *IsGeography* needs to be set to true.
+To convert a geographical object from SQL Server to one readable by NTS, a new instance of the \lstinline!SqlServerBytesReader! class needs to be created.
+To specify the data to be of the geography datatype the parameter \lstinline!IsGeography! needs to be set to true.
+Listing 2.12 shows how geofence data is read from the database and converted into NTS objects.

 \begin{lstlisting}[caption=Reading geographical objects from the database, label=lst:sqlbytesreader, language={[Sharp]C}]
     SqlServerBytesReader bytesReader = new SqlServerBytesReader() { IsGeography = true };